 For years, rumors have swirled that there's a solid link between certain cancers and the aluminum chloride and parabens found in antiperspirants.
-Although that may not be proven, what is certain is that many chemical antiperspirants are made with ingredients that minimize sweating by blocking the sweat glands with aluminum salts, while deodorants allow you to sweat while simply masking any odor.
+Although that may not be proven, what is certain is that chemical antiperspirants are made with ingredients that minimize sweating by blocking the sweat glands with aluminum salts, while deodorants allow you to sweat while simply masking any odor.

 Now, if the switch to natural deodorant is appealing to you, bear in mind that you will notice a difference when you make the change, because chemical antiperspirant and natural deodorant work differently.
 Your sweat glands, which have been clogged by aluminum salts, will have, well, a bit more freedom to perform their proper bodily functions.
-Though the floodgates won't necessarily open, there may be a transitional stage when you're more aware of your underarm sweating.
-Eventually, your body will reach its natural equilibrium.
+Though the floodgates won't necessarily open, there may be a transitional stage when you're more aware of your underarm sweating before your body reaches its natural equilibrium.